The Story of Turkey's Magical Euro 2008

 “I watched it the other day, and I just wish that one had went in,” he said.
 “But we scored from it, it was nice.
 He (Boral) ran off like he’d scored a worldie!”

-But Bastien Schweinsteiger leveled the game just four minutes later, and they were back as they were.
+But Bastien Schweinsteiger leveled the game just four minutes later, and the two sides were back where they started; level.
 Germany then took the lead for the first time in the game in the 79th minute, when Miroslav Klose beat Rustu to a high ball and nodded into an empty net to put the Germans 10 minutes from a Euros final.
 Kazim-Richards referred to it as “a gift of a goal”.
+Untitled design.jpg

-But, unsurprisingly, Turkey refused to lie down, and seven minutes later, Semih Senturk had prodded in his third goal of the tournament and hauled Turkey back level again.
-It seemed written in the stars that the Turks would somehow find another dramatic way to advance again, but they had finally reached the end of the road.
+But, predictably, Turkey refused to lie down, and seven minutes later, Semih Senturk had prodded in his third goal of the tournament and hauled Turkey back level again.
+It seemed written in the stars that the Turks would somehow find another dramatic way to advance again, but on this occasion, they had finally reached the end of the road.

 Bang on the 90 minute mark, Philip Lahm made a superb late run into the box and finished brilliantly into the near top corner to finally put Turkey down.
-What is more, Kazim-Richards believes he is at fault for Lahm’s winner.
+The memory is tinted further for Kazim-Richards, who believes he was at fault for Lahm’s winner.

 In trying to change direction to stop Lahm running in-field, Kazim Richards twists his ankle and goes down, meaning that suddenly, Lahm has no one tracking him, and that is why he was able to get into the box and score unmarked.
 Kazim-Richards is at least not entirely at fault, with factors out of his control taking over at the critical moment.